Manipulation and Peer Mechanisms: A Survey: Empirical Evidence

 \subsubsection{Participants make errors in their peer evaluations}

 Across different contexts, participants make errors in their peer evaluations.
-In peer grading of student assignments, some students consistently inflate or deflate the grades they give peers and students differ in the reliability of their grades \citep{piech2013mooc}.
+In peer grading of student assignments, some students consistently inflate or deflate the grades they give peers, and students differ in the reliability of their grades \citep{piech2013mooc}.
 In the context of poverty targeting, community members often report that they don't know the ranking of two fellow community members \citep{alatas2016}.

-If the mechanism designer could assume that participants did not make errors, she could design a mechanism that punishes differences in peer evaluations.
-In the absence of errors, if two participants give different evaluations of a given peer, one must be lying.
+If the mechanism designer can assume that participants do not make errors, she can design a mechanism that punishes differences in peer evaluations.
+If two participants share different evaluations of a given peer, one must be lying.
 The chance of errors makes such mechanisms difficult to implement.
 The designer does not know whether the participant is lying or making an honest error.
 Any mechanism that punishes differences or rewards consensus must consider the chance of errors.

 In some contexts, participants may hold very little accurate information about their peers.
 For example, \citet{dupas2022poverty} asked survey respondents in Abidjan, C\^{o}te D'Ivoire to rank neighbors from poorest to richest.
 The ranking contained many cycles and had a weak correlation with other measures of wealth.
 An open problem is to design a mechanism that can adjust to the level of peer information participants hold.
 Perhaps the mechanism could award more prizes or larger prizes when participants provide more accurate peer evaluations.